sameh00alsharawy/CILv2-weather-testing/README.md

 For both of these metrics, the equations consider the following inputs:
 `u_sun_alt`, `u_wetness`, `u_clouds`, `u_sun_alt*u_wetness`, `u_clouds*u_wetness`, `u_sun_alt*u_clouds`.

 In the initial Max_CTE model, the Adjusted R-squared was 0.597.
 In this pruned model, it has increased to 0.659.
-The exact same phenomenon occurred for Total_Evasions, increasing from 0.604 to 0.641.
+The same occurred for Total_Evasions, increasing from 0.604 to 0.641, as expected after removing the insignificant inputs.

 All details about the regression models can be found in `analysis/thesis_regression_summaries.txt` and `analysis/ols_regression.txt`.